microsoft/pxt/docs/writing-docs.md

 Only named sections of the upstream document can be overridden.
 This is because of possible mixups related to localization.

+## Docs file lookup

+The lookup of path `https://some.domain.com/v0/foo/bar` proceeds as follows:
+* take the main repo of the target corresponding to `some.domain.com` at `master`
+* check if any of `docs/v0/foo/bar-ref.json`, `docs/v0/foo/bar.html`,
+  `docs/v0/foo/bar.md` exists; if so use it and stop
+* see if `docs/v0-ref.json` exists and if so set the current path to `foo/bar` and proceed
+* otherwise, go for `docs/index-ref.json` and proceed with path `v0/foo/bar` (we assume below that the path is `foo/bar` though)
+* the `-ref.json` file should contain something like `"appref": "https://github.com/foo/bar-built#v0.1.8"`
+* checkout the main repo (not the built repo!) at `v0.1.8` at make it the current repo
+* check for `docs/foo/bar.md`
+* if it exists and doesn't contain `# @extends` use it and stop
+* get `package.json` and `pxtarget.json` from the current repo
+* check for base file `common-docs/foo/bar.md` in checkout of `pxt-core` version from `package.json`
+* if it fails, for every bundled package `P` from `pxtarget.json` look for base file in the checkout of `pxt-common-packages` (version from `package.json`) for `P/docs/foo/bar.md`
+* if no base file is found, 404
+* otherwise, either server the base file as is, or patch it up using the instructions in Inheriting docs above

 ## Automated testing